Towards Climate Variable Prediction with Conditioned Spatio-Temporal Normalizing Flows: Experiments

-\paragraph{ERA5 Daily Temperature Dataset:}This reanalysis dataset provided by ECMWF provides daily temperature maps from 01.01.1979 to 31.12.2020.
-The maps are in a spatial resolution of 0.25d and has a spatial extent of [28.12, 59.88] latitude and [-10.88, 20.88] longitude.
-The dataset is split uniformly at random over the temporal dimension to yield 1193 training sequences, 340 validation samples and 170 test samples when keeping a context window size of 2.
-For preprocessing, we transform the temperature values $Z$ by $X=\frac{Z-\min{Z}}{\max{Z}-\min{Z}}$ such that they lie within range [0,1].
-We train the conditioned spatio-temporal flow with a learning rate of 2e-4 using a Step-Wise learning rate scheduler with a decay rate of 0.5 after every 200000th parameter update step.
-We used the Adam optimizer \cite{kingma2014method} with exponential moving average and coefficients of running averages of gradients and its square are set to $\beta=(0.9,0.99)$.
-We train the model for different settings for the scale parameter L and number of flow steps K for 300 epochs.
-For the 3D-UNet, we use the same hyperparameter settings as for the flow model where applicable.
-For the remainder of this section, we refer to our proposed method as ST-Flow.
+We conduct experiments on ERA5 remote sensing data products, which are produced by the European Centre for Medium-Range Weather Forecasts (ECMWF).
+ERA5 data is generated using state-of-the-art numerical weather prediction models, assimilating a wide range of observational data sources, such as satellites, weather stations, and ocean buoys.
+Figure \ref{tab:data-summary} describes a summary of the datasets used in this study.
+For preprocessing, we transform values $Z$ by $X=\frac{Z-\min{Z}}{\max{Z}-\min{Z}}$ such that they lie within range [0,1].
+We employ a learning rate of 2e-4 using a Step-Wise learning rate scheduler with a decay rate of 0.5 after every 200000th parameter update step.
+We used the Adam optimizer \citep{kingma2014method} with exponential moving average and coefficients of running averages of gradients and its square are set to $\beta=(0.9,0.99)$.

-\paragraph{ERA5 Hourly Geopotential:} This reanalysis dataset \cite{Rasp_2020} provided by ECMWF provides hourly geopotential maps in 500 hPa from 2010-2017.
-The data was regridded to a 6 degree latitude-longitude grid.
-The dataset is split uniformly at random over the temporal dimension to yield 298043 train samples, 17532 validation samples and 35064 test samples.
-Similar as before, for preprocessing, we transform the temperature values $Z$ by $X=\frac{Z-\min{Z}}{\max{Z}-\min{Z}}$ such that they lie within range [0,1].
-The hyperparameters were set to the same values as for the ERA5 daily temperature map dataset.

-\paragraph{Evaluation Metrics} We evaluate the performance of our method in terms of Root Mean Squared Error (RMSE), Structural Similarity Index (SSIM) and Peak-Signal-to-Noise-Ratio (PSNR) as done in \cite{rasp2021, keisler2022forecasting, Clare_2021, Chen_2021}.